MLB investigates Blue Jays' Kevin Pillar over apparent homophobic slur

 - Braves pitcher Jason Motte had just struck out Blue Jays outfielder Kevin Pillar

-- Pillar later expressed regret for his actions, reporter says
+- Pillar later expressed regret for his actions

 (CNN)MLB is investigating an incident in which a player appears to have uttered a homophobic slur during a game Wednesday.